deemullins/Classic-Arcade-Game/README.md

 Add a number of entities to the game including the player characters and enemies to recreate the classic arcade game Frogger.

 ## Installation
-- Clone the GitHub Repository and run within your editor
+- Clone the GitHub Repository:

 ```html
 $ git clone https://github.com/deemullins/Classic-Arcade-Game.git